1975 spring offensive: Huế–Da Nang Campaign

 During 26 March, command and control collapsed and discipline in the 1st Division eroded after its commander told his men "We've been betrayed ...
 It is now sauve qui peut (every man for himself) ...
 See you in Da Nang."
 The overland march, pummelled by artillery the entire way, degenerated into chaos as it moved toward Da Nang.
 No sooner had the remains of the force reached the city than soldiers began to melt away, searching for their dependents.
 On the coast near Huế, only one regiment of the 1st Division, about 600 marines and 7,700 civilians were picked up by naval vessels.
+With escape impossible, five battalion commanders of the Marine Division said their farewells and then shot themselves rather than face capture.

 From the north, two PAVN divisions, along with armor and artillery elements, enveloped the western flank of Da Nang.
 To the south, two more divisions closed in and brought the center of the city into artillery range.
 Da Nang then collapsed into anarchy and chaos.
 "Hunger, looting, and crimes were widespread.
-Traffic was impossible...the mass stranded in the city was estimated at approximately one and one-half million."
+Traffic was impossible...the mass stranded in the city was estimated at one and one-half million."
 At noon on 28 March, with a coherent defense of the city becoming impossible, Trưởng requested permission to evacuate by sea, but Thiệu, baffled, refused to commit himself to a clear-cut decision.
+"He did not tell General Trưởng whether to withdraw or to hold and fight" said General Viên, who was with Thiệu.
 When his communications with Saigon were cut, and on his own initiative, Trưởng ordered a naval withdrawal that was to begin the following morning, 29 March.

 Thousands of soldiers and civilians rushed for the sea, where hundreds drowned trying to reach the ships that could not dock due to the low tide.
 Thousands more died under the continuous PAVN artillery barrage.
 Of the ARVN's four infantry divisions, four Ranger groups, armored brigade, air division and thousands of territorial, support, and staff personnel, only around 16,000 were evacuated as the PAVN swept in on 29 March.
 Of the almost two million civilians that packed Da Nang at the end of March, a little more than 50,000 were evacuated during the sea lift.
 Left behind were 70,000 ARVN troops taken prisoner by northern forces.
-Also abandoned were 33 undamaged RVNAF A-37 jet fighters at Da Nang Air Base and nearly 60 more aircraft at Phu Cat Air Base.
+Also abandoned were 33 undamaged VNAF A-37 jet fighters at Da Nang Air Base and nearly 60 more aircraft at Phù Cát Air Base.
 During the fall of Da Nang no pitched battles had been fought and few of the ARVN troops stationed in and around the city had even raised their rifles in its defense.
 In quick succession the few remaining centers of resistance along the coastline "fell like a row of porcelain vases sliding off a shelf": Quảng Ngãi on 24 March; Qui Nhơn and Nha Trang on 1 April; and Cam Ranh Bay on 3 April.